lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 010.md

 ## 9 Marpenoth
 The humanoids that are still on our ships deck are humanoids, blue scaled skin, clearly bi-pedal with claws.
 Looks are very primitive.
 These seem very similar to the claw prints we have found in the fields near the farmsteads.

-We continue our way along the river
+We continue our way along the river towards where we heard the drums last.
 # Loot: